-FY'18 and FY'17 Policy Campaigns with and for Unaccompanied Youth and Young Adults:
+FY'20 Policy Campaigns with and for Unaccompanied Youth and Young Adults:

 The Massachusetts Commission on Unaccompanied Homeless Youth:The Coalition also has been a driving force behind the creation and momentum of the Massachusetts Special Commission on Unaccompanied Homeless Youth (now known as the Massachusetts Commission on Unaccompanied Homeless Youth, but just as special!)
 The FY'13 budget included key language from the bill to establish a special statewide commission on unaccompanied youth.
 Click here to see the Coalition's press release on passage of budget language to establish the special commission and here to see the text of the budget language, as signed into law.
 The commission's work began in December 2012, under the Administration of Governor Deval Patrick, continuing until January 2015.
-The Commission officially reconvened under the Administration of Governor Charlie Baker in late October 2015.
+The Commission officially reconvened under the Administration of Governor Charlie Baker in October 2015.

-The 2014 year-end status report was released on December 31, 2014:
+- The 2014 year-end status report, released on December 31, 2014:

 - Special Commission on Unaccompanied Homeless Youth FY'15 Status Report

 - Appendix A: Massachusetts Youth Count 2014: Overview and Analysis (via the EOHHS website)

 - Appendix B: Geographic Distribution of Services Available to Homeless Unaccompanied Youth in Massachusetts